-Since the old days, beer has always been considered a ‘manly’ drink.
+Since the old days (especially in the old days, in fact), beer was always considered a manly drink.
 And with so many beer styles available on the market, never did anyone expect the relatively recent release of glitter beer.
 With ingredients described as “love and sparkles,” most people do not know what to expect until you look into your first glass of glitter beer.

 Although glitter beer hasn’t won any prizes at the annual Great American Beer Festival, it did capture the audience’s attention and started gaining some popularity.
 It is different when you pour glitter beer at a beer festival or anywhere as people go nuts at the sight of the sparkly beer.
 People actually take time to appreciate glitter beer, spreading the word, taking selfies, rather than just chugging their pint, and moving on to the next one as people usually do.